jfoote/git-shadow/README.md

 ## HEAD changes

-When the user runs a `checkout` command, a hook placed in `.git/hooks` when the user ran the `git shadow activate` command dumps the existing `.shadow/current` and replaces it with the directory corresponding to the new `HEAD` if it exists.
+When the user runs a `checkout` command, a hook placed in `.git/hooks` when the user ran the `git shadow activate` command deletes the existing `.shadow/current` and replaces it with the directory corresponding to the new `HEAD` if it exists.

 ![flow3](http://foote.pub/images/shadow3.png)